pysat/pysat/docs/tutorial/tutorial_basics.rst

    dmsp.meta['new'] = {dmsp.meta.labels.units: 'unitless',
                        dmsp.meta.labels.name: 'New display name'}

-The string values used within metadata to identify the parameters above are all attached to the instrument object through a label assigned by the :ref:`api-metalabels` class.
-They can be acceess as dmsp.meta.labels.*, or ``dmsp.units_label``, ``dmsp.min_label``, and ``dmsp.notes_label``, etc.
+The string values used within :py:class:`pysat.Meta` to identify the parameters above are all attached to the :py:class:`pysat.Instrument` object through a label assigned by the :ref:`api-metalabels` class.
+They can be acceess as :py:attr:`dmsp.meta.labels.*` (:py:attr:`labels.units`, :py:attr:`labels.min_val`, :py:attr:`labels.notes`, etc).

-All variables must have the same metadata parameters.
+All variables must have the same metadata parameter labels.
 If a new parameter is added for only one data variable, then the remaining data variables will get a null value for that metadata parameter.

-Data may be assigned to the instrument, with or without metadata.
+Data valuees may be assigned to the :py:class:`Instrument`, with or without :py:class:`Meta` data.

 .. code:: python